echarlie/herbstluftwm-scripts/README.md

-#Herbstluftwm scripts
+# Herbstluftwm scripts

 This is a collection of scripts I've made, to simplify my life using herbstluftwm (https://herbstluftwm.org).

-##Scripts thus far
+## Scripts thus far

-- free-tag.sh -- find the first free tag, assuming they are indexed 1-9 then 0.
-Not very robust
+- free-tag.sh -- find the first free tag based on the output of ```herbstclient attr tags.by-name.```.
+Not very robust, and assumes tags are numeric
 - select-window.sh -- uses dmenu prompt to select a window.
 Ideally this would be very cwm-like, but it isn't very user-friendly, yet.

-##Example usage
+## Example usage

 Jump to a window, searched by name: